noironetworks/cko/README.md

 The complete API spec for the ClusterGroupProfile can be found here: [CRD](docs/control-cluster/api_docs.md#clustergroupprofile)

-An exmaple of the ClusterGroupProfile CR can be found here: [Example CR](config/samples/aci-cni/kubernetes/clustergroupprofile_aci.yaml)
+An example of the ClusterGroupProfile CR can be found here: [Example CR](config/samples/aci-cni/kubernetes/clustergroupprofile_aci.yaml)

 #### 4.1.5 Managing Clusters Individually